rapka/polemics-md/content/drafts/catgirl-research-research.md

 draft: false
 ---
 # "Accelerate Catgirl Research" Research
-### In which i try to understand what the heck happened outisde GTC last month
+### In which I try to understand what the heck happened outisde GTC last month

 ![promotional image of "Naifu" from ImgnAI's website](../images/catgirl-research-research/naifu.png)